 - The Terms of Employment (Information) Act, 1994 require that an employee’s terms and conditions of employment be retained for the duration of their employment.

-- The Protection of Employment Acts, 1977-2007, at section 18, provides that where an employer has collective redundancies, it must retain the records to show that the provisions of the Act were complied with for a 3 year period
+- The Protection of Employment Acts, 1977-2007, in section 18, provides that where an employer has collective redundancies, it must retain the records to show that the provisions of the Act were complied with for a 3 year period

 - Customer Records are generally held for 2 years after service is ceased